The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: Discussion and outlook

-Beyond the conformal bootstrap, it would be interesting to understand how the holographic dual of $\WW$-algebras arises from a top-down construction in 11d supergravity.
+Beyond the conformal bootstrap, it would be interesting to understand how the holographic dual of $\WW$-algebras arises from a top-down construction in 11d supergravity and more ambitiously, M-theory.
 The result should match the bottom-up picture given by minimal model holography and its even-spin counterpart \cite{Ahn:2011pv,Gaberdiel:2012uj,Gaberdiel:2012ku,Candu:2012ne}, where $\mathcal{W}_N$ and $\mathcal{W}_{D_N}$ appear naturally as boundary duals.
-A top-down derivation would involve a localization procedure using the cohomology of a certain Killing spinor, i.e. the bulk realization of the supercharge $\mathbf{Q}$.
+A top-down supergravity derivation would involve a localization procedure using the cohomology of a certain Killing spinor, i.e. the bulk realization of the supercharge $\mathbf{Q}$.
 The analogous question was addressed in the duality between 4d $\mathcal{N}=4$ SCFTs and type IIB string theory on $AdS_5\times S^5$ in \cite{Bonetti:2016nma} where as a proof of concept, the authors performed this localization on a simplified setup involving 5d super Yang-Mills on a non-dynamical $AdS_5$ background.
-A similar toy model is not available for $AdS_7$ and recovering the bulk dual to 6d (2,0) $\WW$-algebras will require a full 11d supergravity localization computation.
+A more recent top-down approach was provided by twisted holography, where the authors of \cite{Costello:2018zrm} conjectured that the chiral algebra sector of holography between 4d $\NN=4$ SCFTs and type IIB strings on $AdS_5\times S^5$ is realized by a holographic construction in B-model topological string theory.
+Neither a convenient bulk toy model analogous to the one considered in \cite{Bonetti:2016nma}, nor any practical notion of ``topological M-theory" are available for deriving a twisted sector of M-theory on $AdS_7\times S^4/\mathbb{Z}_\mathfrak{o}$ dual to 6d (2,0) $\WW$-algebras.
+Thus, the first step in this direction will likely require a full 11d supergravity localization computation.